Manaslu Trek Update after Earthquake

 Oct 20 Day 16: Drive to Kathmandu by comfortable bus.
 Normal

-Our conclusion: - This trek is very possible for young and reasonably fit people, requires previous trekking experiences in Himalaya or Alps of the Europe etc. We don't recommend this trip for keen comfortable trekkers.
-Of course your level of physical fitness and age factor are other things to consider.
-Some lodges in the route are very basic.
-But the trek offers great scenery, authentic Himalayan culture heritages, local and their life styles.
-It is like Annapurna Circuit back to 80s.
-For more information please kindly write us at journey2nirvana@gmail.com
+Our conclusion: - This trek is very possible for young and reasonably fit people, requires previous trekking experiences in the Himalaya or the Alps of Europe, etc. We don't recommend this trip for keen, comfortable trekkers.
+Of course, your level of physical fitness and age are other things to consider.
+Some lodges on the route are very basic.
+But the trek offers great scenery, authentic Himalayan culture heritages, and local lifestyles.
+It is like the Annapurna Circuit back in the 80s.
+For more information, please kindly write us at journey2nirvana@gmail.com